Don Sutton, Hall of Fame pitcher for Dodgers, dies at 75

 The durable Sutton never missed a turn in the rotation in 756 big league starts.
 Only Cy Young and Nolan Ryan made more starts than Sutton, who never landed on the injured list in his 23-year career.

-A master of changing speeds and pitch location, Sutton recorded just one 20-win season, but earned 10 or more wins in every season except 1983 and 1988.
+A master of changing speeds and pitch location, Sutton recorded just one 20-win season but earned 10 or more wins in every year except 1983 and 1988.
 Of his victories, 58 were shutouts, five were one-hitters and 10 were two-hitters.
 The right-hander is seventh on the career strikeout list with 3,574.

-Sutton ranks third all-time in games started and seventh in innings pitched (5,282.1).
-He worked at least 200 innings in 20 of his first 21 seasons, with only the shortened 1981 season interrupting his streak.
+Sutton ranks third all-time in games started and seventh in innings pitched (5,282 1/3).
+He worked at least 200 innings in 20 of his first 21 seasons, with only the strike-shortened 1981 season interrupting his streak.

-“He worked as hard as anyone I’ve ever known and he treated those he encountered with great respect … and he took me to work a lot,” his son, Daron, tweeted.
+“He worked as hard as anyone I’ve ever known and he treated those he encountered with great respect … and he took me to work a lot,” his son, Daron, wrote on Twitter.
 “For all these things, I am very grateful.”

 Born Donald Howard Sutton on April 2, 1945, in Clio, Alabama, he was the son of sharecroppers.
 The family moved to northern Florida, where Sutton was a three-sport star in high school who showed an affinity for baseball as a youngster.
 He played the sport in junior college before the Dodgers signed him as a free agent in September 1964, months before the first MLB draft.

 After going 23-7 during one season in the minors, Sutton won a spot in the Dodgers’ rotation in 1966.
-He made his big-league debut for the defending World Series champions on April 14, 1966, and earned his first victory four days later.
+He made his big league debut for the defending World Series champions on April 14, 1966, and earned his first victory four days later.

 Sutton immediately found himself in a rotation with Koufax, Don Drysdale and Claude Osteen as the fourth starter.
 Sutton recorded 209 strikeouts that season, the highest total for a rookie since 1911.